Ostrogotha

-Ostrogotha was a leader of the eastern Goths in the Ukraine, who invaded Roman Moesia during the Crisis of the Third Century, mentioned by the 6th-century historian Jordanes.
-He was a contemporary of King Cniva.
+Ostrogotha was a leader of the Goths in Ukraine, who invaded Roman Moesia during the Crisis of the Third Century.
+He was a contemporary of Cniva, who also led Gothic armies in the same period.

+He was mentioned by the 6th-century historian Jordanes in his history of the Goths.
+Cassiodorus, who Jordanes reported to be the main source upon which he based his own work, also mentioned Ostrogotha as one of the ancestors of Amalasuintha and her father, Theoderic the Great.

 Jordanes' account differs with those of Zosimus and Joannes Zonaras, who do not mention Ostrogotha, and therefore his existence was questioned.
-Cassiodorus, one of the sources of Jordanes, also mentioned Ostrogotha as one of the ancestors of Amalasuintha, daughter of Theoderic the Great.

 However, the discovery of lost fragments of the Sythica of Dexippus give confirmation to his existence.

 Jordanes

-Jordanes reported that during the reign of the Emperor Domitian the Goths broke a truce they had with the Roman emperors (XIII 76).
-After several victories, including a successful defence against a Roman counterattack, Jordanes claimed that the Goths likened their leaders to demigods or "Ansis" (XIII 78).
-According to Jordanes, Ostrogotha was part of the Amal family, whose genealogy he recited, making him an ancestor of Ermanaric and Theodoric the Great (XIV 79).
+Ancestry

+According to Jordanes, Ostrogotha was part of the Amal dynasty, who the early Goths supposedly treated as gods.
+In the genealogy he recited, the family was named after his grandfather, who was named Amal.
+Jordanes also reported Ostrogotha to be an ancestor of Ermanaric and, through a brother of Ermanaric, Theodoric the Great.

+Cassiodorus similarly mentioned him as an ancestor of the Ostrogothic king of Italy, Theoderic, when praising his daughter Amalasuintha: